Overview - The Media Production and Studies Internship - MDIA 4890

 Every MDIA Major is required to complete an appropriate and approved internship before graduating.
 The internship is a structured work experience that must have demonstrated educational value.
 Student-interns must gain supervised, practical media-related experience while working outside the classroom in a professional setting.

 Students must apply for and receive approval for their internship before they begin work.
 Credit is earned (S/U only) in MDIA 4890: Internship in Media Production and Studies.
 Media Production and Studies majors must complete a minimum of one (1) credit hour of MDIA 489 in order to graduate, but they may opt to complete up to a maximum of six (6) credit hours.
 One (1) credit hour requires the student to perform 100 hours of on-the-job internship work.
 Credit is usually earned in the semester of internship service, but may be granted in the following semester, especially if the internship extends over two terms.
-Credit for summer internships may be granted in the following Fall Semester, unless the student is graduating during the summer.

 It is the student's responsibility to contact companies, agencies, and organizations to apply for internships.
 While the MDIA does make internship information available via email, Canvas, and miscellaneous flyers, it does NOT arrange internships for individual students.